Netatwork-de/spy/README.md

 proxy.prop   === undefined;  // true
 ```

+The package also exposes a `createSpy` method which is just an alias of `Spy.create`.
+Feel free to use whatever suits your esthetics.

 ### `callThrough`

 The original method can be called from the mock implementation using `callThrough`.